An overview of the techniques and the concepts I have found valuable to understand organisations culture and to think about cultural change

 Leaders in an organisation have a huge role in cultural change.
 The leaders create a work environment that is fertile or hostile to the cultural evolution: through their exemplar and consistent behaviour, by the behaviours they encourage, support and reward, and the bad behaviours they tolerate.

-The importance of such an environment is highlighted by psychologist Kurt Lewin that suggested: Behaviour is a function of the person and his or her environment or
+The importance of such an environment is highlighted by Joseph Pelrinee referencing the work of psychologist Kurt Lewin: Behaviour is a function of the person and his or her environment or

 B = ⨍ (P, E)